medialab/minet/docs/cli.md

     $ minet bluesky search-posts "value1,value2" --explode ","
 ```

-### search-users
+### search-profiles

 ```
-Usage: minet bluesky search-users [-h] [-l LIMIT] [--silent]
+Usage: minet bluesky search-profiles [-h] [-l LIMIT] [--silent]
                                      [--refresh-per-second REFRESH_PER_SECOND]
+                                     [--simple-progress]
-                                  [--simple-progress] [--identifier IDENTIFIER]
+                                     [--identifier IDENTIFIER] [--rcfile RCFILE]
-                                  [--rcfile RCFILE] [--password PASSWORD]
+                                     [--password PASSWORD] [-i INPUT]
-                                  [-i INPUT] [--explode EXPLODE] [-s SELECT]
+                                     [--explode EXPLODE] [-s SELECT]
                                      [--total TOTAL] [-o OUTPUT]
                                      query_or_query_column

-# Minet Bluesky Search Users command
+# Minet Bluesky Search Profiles command

-Search for whether Bluesky users matching a query or multiple Bluesky users matching respectively successives queries from column of a CSV file.
+Search for whether Bluesky profiles matching a query or multiple Bluesky profiles matching respectively successives queries from column of a CSV file.
 This command uses the Bluesky HTTP API.
-A user matches a query if the user's name, handle or bio matches the query.
+A profile matches a query if the profile's name, handle or bio matches the query.
 This command is equivalent to the classic search on Bluesky when filtering by 'People'.

 Positional Arguments:
   query_or_query_column         Single query to process or name of the CSV